dialogues-ai/grow-docs/docs/setup/create-graph.md

 ## Next Steps

 After you have created this graph.
 Now you are ready to make the snapshots.
-The snapshots will help you create groupings on the graph of which you would like to relate.
+The snapshots will let you create groups of nodes on the graph you would like to compare.